End Credits #49: Cinema's 2016 Lost Treasures Steven Hill / Capturing a Golden Moment #16: The Firm

 Scene: "Life Over"

 There is an enormous cast of superb supporting actors in this expert thriller, all of whom are allowed to shine because of their well-written and integral parts.
 One of the key dramatic arcs relies on actor Steven Hill to deliver its devastating impact.
-And that he most assuredly does, in the actor’s typical calm, carefully considered and deliberate manner.
+And that, he most assuredly does, in the actor’s typical calm, carefully considered and deliberate manner.
 This is acting at its finest.
 There’s nothing showy about his performance.
-Acting vanishes, allowing us to focus primarily on the implications of the message, instead of the character who’s delivering it.
+Acting vanishes, allowing us to focus on the implications of the message behind the words spoken, instead of the character who's delivering them.
 This is a scene for all actors to study and appreciate, performed by a true master of his craft.